bozonx/antifem-site/src/en/doc/how-to-defeat-feminism.md

 ---
-title: Как победить феминизм
+title: How to Defeat Feminism
-description: Как победить феминизм
+description: How to Defeat Feminism
 ---

-# Как победить феминизм
+# How to Defeat Feminism